 Some subjects that are emphasized in a liberal arts associate's degree program include literature, sciences, history, foreign languages, mathematics and philosophy.
 Some liberal arts associate's degree programs may allow or require students to select a concentration in one of several liberal arts disciplines such as fine arts, business administration or psychology.
 Typical coursework includes:

 - Life science

 Career Options and Outlook Information

 Graduates of liberal arts associate's degree programs may qualify to enter into various career fields that require a generalized college education.
 Employers seeking candidates with a broad knowledge, strong communication capabilities and critical-thinking skills may find the right employee in one with an associate's degree in liberal arts.

 The U.S. Bureau of Labor Statistics (BLS) suggests that liberal arts students prepare for their careers by taking courses in job-specific subjects (www.bls.gov).
 Possible career options include sales associate and writer.
-In May 2015, the BLS reported that retail sales associates earned a median annual salary of $21,780, and writers and authors earned a median annual salary of $60,250.
-While jobs for retail salespersons are projected to increase at an about-average rate from 2014 to 2024, jobs for writers are projected to increase at a slower-than-average pace during the same period, according to the BLS.
+In May 2018, the BLS reported that retail sales associates earned a median annual salary of $24,200, and writers and authors earned a median annual salary of $62,170.
+While jobs for retail salespersons are projected to decline by 2% from 2018 to 2028, jobs for writers are projected to have little or no change during the same period, according to the BLS.